Traffic accident results in power outage for 500 homes - Salisbury Post

 CLEVELAND — A Sunday morning traffic accident left approximately 500 Duke Energy customers without power near Cleveland.

-According to the Duke Energy Outage Map, the power loss is primarily confined to the area near Sherrills Ford Road and Long Branch Road.
+According to the Duke Energy Outage Map, the power loss was primarily confined to the area near Sherrills Ford Road and Long Branch Road.

 A representative with the American Red Cross indicated that Sherrills Ford Road was closed between Long Branch Road and Lowder Road for an extended period of time on Sunday as crews worked to clear a scene that involved an “vehicle overturned into a creek.”